oktavilla/Doc-Juan/README.md

 Doc-Juan
 =======

 A seductive API for converting HTML documents into specified format.
-Relies on nginx's [XSendfile](http://wiki.nginx.org/XSendfile) for deliverying converted documents.
+Relies on nginx's [XSendfile](http://wiki.nginx.org/XSendfile) for delivering converted documents.

 ## Endpoint